-While the exact amount can vary by location, industry, competition, etc, we’ll provide some benchmarks to get you started.
+While the exact amount can vary by location, industry, competition, etc., we’ll provide some benchmarks to get you started.

 How Much to Spend on Marketing Based on Expert Suggestions

-Marketing experts and agencies often recommend that small businesses spend anywhere from 2-12 percent of your gross revenue on marketing.
+Marketing experts and agencies often recommend that small businesses spend anywhere from 2-12 percent of their gross revenue on marketing.
 And, according to a study, small businesses tend to follow this rule, spending around 4-14 percent.